Fire Emblem Warriors: Three Hopes is The Perfect Musou Introduction

 Like many musou games, the combat in Fire Emblem Warriors 3: Hopes is designed to make you feel powerful.
-Regular soldiers become flies to be swept away by the screen’s avalanche of shonen exuberance.
-Is it imperative?
+Regular soldiers become flies to be swatted as the screen fills with shonen exuberance and numbers that keep increasing.
+Is it essential?
 It doesn’t matter, but how much fun it is to sweep through enemies and finally take down their commanders.
 You have a lot of weapons at your disposal, including special moves and combos that can devastate armies more effectively.
-Some awakenings can be used to wipe out forces.
-Although each class doesn’t feel more different than the previous, it’s still fun to create an earthquake using your giant ax or to become a super-ninja.
+There are also awakenings that can be used to wipe out forces.
+Although each class doesn’t feel more different than the previous, it’s still fun to create an earthquake using your giant axe or to become a super-ninja.

-After satisfying your bloodlust, you can return to camp to level up, unlock new weapons, participate in chores that improve characters’ relationships, dive into the lore, and train to unlock more skills.
+After satisfying your bloodlust, you can return to camp to level up, unlock new weapons, participate in chores that improve characters’ relationships, explore the lore, learn to unlock skills, or dive into other facets of the game.
 You can also travel outside battle to earn resources and participate in particular battles.
 There is so much to do here and so many to enjoy that it’s hard not to say that Three Hopes has the most profound musou game.

 Three Hopes, as deep as it may be, is not dull beyond a certain point.
 This is a common criticism of musou games.
 Although it’s not dull as you grind through enemies until you become their god, the game’s repetitiveness can start to wear around the 20-hour mark.
 This is when you realize that you are doing the same thing repeatedly.
-The challenge of completing more and more levels to reach the primary mission, along with the battle format that never changes from “defend/defeat X” to defeat/defeat Y, is also wearable.
+The challenge of completing more levels to reach the primary mission, and the battle format itself, always “defend/defeat X”, defeat/defeat Y, each round starts to wear.
 As mentioned, the battles remain fun, though you may want to turn the difficulty up so each battle feels more intense or treat Three Hopes as a pick-up-and-play-when-you-have-an-hour game.

 Although there are some issues, such as the Switch’s chugging performance and the unpredictability of the motion, I was surprised to find Three Hopes just as enjoyable as Three Houses.
 You could not ask for a better or more welcoming introduction if you enjoy Fire Emblem but aren’t convinced that musou-games are your thing.
 Let’s hope it’s a sign that there are more to come.